-Katikies Hotel – A pinnacle of glamour, Katikies Hotel offers luxurious rooms, three infinity pools, and outstanding restaurants.
+Katikies – A pinnacle of glamour, Katikies offers luxurious rooms, three infinity pools, and outstanding restaurants.

-Katikies is one of Santorini’s original caldera hotels, offering gorgeous sunset views highlighted by their iconic cave-style architecture.
+Katikies is one of Santorini’s original caldera hotels, offering gorgeous views highlighted by their iconic cave-style architecture.
 Rooms are elegantly appointed in all white, and many feature private jacuzzis or pools on their terraces.
-The hotel spreads down the side of the caldera, with infinity pools on three levels, plus two spa treatment rooms, two bars, and an award-winning Anatolian restaurant.
+The hotel spreads down the side of the caldera, with infinity pools on three levels, plus two spa treatment rooms, two bars, and a restaurant helmed by a Michelin-awarded chef.
 Their Katikies Club, which all guests become part of just by staying, offers exclusive experiences from sailing to wine tastings, VIP access to the archaeological site, and more.
 And with a 1:2 staff to guest ratio, they offer supreme hospitality that is personal and attentive.

-- Handy To: The beginning of the pedestrian street at Passaggio (1-minute walk), the luxury boutique Soho-Soho (5-minute walk), Church of Panagia of Platsani (8-minute walk).
+• Handy To: The beginning of the pedestrian pathway, Church of Panagia of Platsani.

 - Ages: An adults-only hotel, only ages 13 and older are allowed.
 Guests tend to be couples celebrating a special occasion, usually a honeymoon, anniversary, or even having their wedding here.

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.3 kilometers (20-minute walk from the hotel).
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1 km from the hotel.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants, and the waiter will be happy to call one for you.)
+(Buy a snack at one of the restaurants, and the waiter will be happy to call one.)